Aquabrass Alt Progetto Aqua Review & Rating Updated: April 27, 2026

 No matter the style, source, brand, or manufacturer of a single-handle faucet, or where the handle is located on the faucet: front, side, or top, it works the same way.

-Moving the handle up, back, or out turns the water on – the further up, back. or out, the more water you get.
-Down, foward, or in turns the water off.
+Moving the handle up, back, or out turns the water on – the further up, back, or out, the more water you get.
+Down, forward, or in turns the water off.

 Right or counterclockwise delivers cold water and left or clockwise supplies hot water.

-As a consequence no one has to relearn how to operate a faucet every time a new one is installed – they all operate the exact same, Moen, way.
+As a result no one has to relearn how to operate a faucet every time a new one is installed – they all operate the exact same, Moen, way.

 The stem cartridges used in many of the company's two-handle faucets are from the German firm, Flühs Drehtechnik, GmbH, generally thought of as the manufacturer of the world's best single-function stem cartridges for two-handle faucets.

-Kerox is the preferred mixing cartridge.
+Kerox is a preferred mixing cartridge.
 Its reputation is well-earned for extremely reliable cartridges that perform well even in relatively hard water.
 We know it to be a very good, long-lasting cartridge.

-Alt Progetto Aqua cartridges were, as one might suspect, from lesser-known Chinese manufacturers, some of which lack the maker-marks that allow the menufacturer to be identified.
+Most Alt Progetto cartridges are, as one might suspect, from lesser-known Chinese manufacturers, some of which lack the maker marks that allow the manufacturer to be identified.

-Consequently, all ceramic valves used in certified faucets, even those from companies we have never heard of, are almost certain to be adequate to the task of controlling water.
+Consequently, all ceramic valves used in certified faucets, even those from companies we have never heard of, are almost certain to be adequate to the task of controlling water for many decades.

-Certainly Aquabrass thinks so, and guarantees all of its faucet vales for a lifetime.
+Certainly Aquabrass thinks so and guarantees all of its faucet valves for a lifetime.

 Faucet Finishes